 Decorate your workspace with elements that reflect your personality and inspire you.

-• Add artwork, photographs, or motivational quotes that resonate with your goals and uplift your spirit.
+Add artwork, photographs, or motivational quotes that resonate with your goals and uplift you.

 4. Declutter and Organize